 $40 non-refundable application fee

 All documentation should be sent directly to the Office of Admissions.

-Transcripts for all undergraduate applicants should be issued to the undergraduate admissions counselor, Denver Blackwell, electronically at email@example.com or in the original envelope sealed by the issuing institution at:
+Transcripts for all undergraduate applicants should be issued to the undergraduate admissions counselor, Caleb McMillan, electronically at firstname.lastname@example.org or in the original envelope sealed by the issuing institution at:

 The King’s University Office of Admissions

 2121 E Southlake Blvd